AmbiqAI/neuralSPOT/docs/index.md

 The directory structure reflects the code structure:

 ```
-/neuralspot - contains all code for NeuralSPOT libraries
+/neuralspot - contains all code for neuralSPOT libraries
 	/neuralspot # neuralSPOT's libraries
 	/extern     # External dependencies, including TF and AmbiqSuite
 	/examples   # Example applications, each of which can be compiled to a deployable binary